joseasoler/tradergen/FEATURES.md

 * **Organs:** Sells some human organs and medicine.
 Present in exotic and slaver orbital traders.

+* **Prospector:** Sells a random selection of minable resources.
+In vanilla this includes steel, components, gold, jade, plasteel and uranium.
+Present in bulk and orbital traders.

 * **Psycasting (with [Royalty](https://rimworldgame.com/royalty/)):** An uncommon specialization which sells psytrainers, psychic apparel and weapons.
 If a mod setting is enabled, it will also sell psylink neuroformers if the trader does not belong to the Empire faction.
 Present in exotic and imperial orbital traders.